Tianjin China Travel Guide

 Find both local and international-themed bars here.

-Extremely popular in China, KTV offers private rooms for singing with friends.
-A social activity for all ages.
+Extremely popular within China, KTV offers private rooms with space for singing with friends.
+A social thing to do for all ages.

 Some areas have small night markets where you find late-night snacks and small goods.

-A leisurely walk along the Hai River offers views of illuminated bridges and buildings.
+A leisurely wander down the Hai River offers views of illuminated bridges and buildings.

-Tianjin's nightlife centers on social activities.
+Tianjin's nightlife revolves around social activities.
 Mobile payment is widely used, even in entertainment venues.